BraydentheCao/BSE_Code/README.md

 Tracking folder is milestone 2

-Extensions is milestone 3 - Hand gesture control algorithm is called TCPServer.py & TCPClient.py
+Extensions folder is milestone 3 - Hand gesture control algorithm is called TCPServer.py & TCPClient.py

 Commits are only from milestone 3 since I made this after milestone 2